qaisjp/inf-st/README.md

 You are encouraged to write your coursework on DICE.
 If the code submitted does not compile on DICE, _it is likely to attract a score of 0_.

 - You MUST use **[JUnit 4](https://junit.org/junit4/)** as your testing environment.
 - You SHOULD use the [EclEmma](https://www.eclemma.org/) coverage analysis tool.
+(This is not required for Task 1.)
 - You CAN use the Eclipse IDE.
     - **Why?
 Is this required?**